DanNixon/sine2020_software_guidelines_paper/report.md

 resources available.
 It is suitable for a project of any size and will last the life of your project.

+There are a wide range of cloud Git repository providers, all of which provide mostly similar features.
+If your team is distributed then it is recommended to use such a service (opposed to local hosting on site) to avoid network related bottlenecks.

 ### Continuous integration

 Continuous Integration (CI) should be used, regardless of the projects size, to